bmaeser/django-sysadmin/README.rst

 Dependencies
 ------------------

-for virtual_mailbox_domains, virtual_mailbox_maps and virtual_alias_maps your postfix configured to use your prefered database. on ubuntu the packages are:
+for virtual_mailbox_domains, virtual_mailbox_maps and virtual_alias_maps you need your postfix to be configured to use your prefered database. on ubuntu the necessary packages are:

 for mysql support ::